espressif/arduino-esp32/docs/en/index.rst

 Welcome to Arduino Core's documentation
 #######################################

-Here you will find all the relevant information about the project based on the {IDF_TARGET_NAME}.
+Here you will find all the relevant information about the project based on the Arduino Core ESP32.

 .. note::
    This is a work in progress documentation and we will appreciate your help!
 We are looking for contributors!